RMF FM: 1990s

-In February 1994 the National Broadcasting Council (KRRiT) decided to grant the station a nationwide license.
+In February 1994, the National Broadcasting Council (KRRiT) decided to grant the station a nationwide license.
 On April 15, an outlet in Brussels was launched.
-On May 26 the concession included the possibility of local splits.
-On November 1st a local program was launched in Łódź and on December 19th a local station was launched in Warsaw - the broadcast was "turned on" by the then director of the National Broadcasting Council using a laptop with the Internet.
+On 26 May, the concession included the possibility of local splits.
+On 1 November, a local programme was launched in Łódź and on 19 December a local station was launched in Warsaw - the broadcast was "turned on" by the then director of the National Broadcasting Council using a laptop online.

-In 1995 local affiliates were launched in Wrocław (2 January), Poznań (6 February), Lublin (5 April), Opole, Zakopane (17 and 22 July respectively), Rzeszów (1 August), Trójmiasto (9 September), Szczecin (2 October) and Bydgoszcz (27 November; in September 2008 the affiliate was moved to Toruń) as well as correspondent offices in Tokyo (13 March) and Tel Aviv (1 May).
+In the year of 1995, local affiliates were launched in Wrocław (2 January), Poznań (6 February), Lublin (5 April), Opole, Zakopane (17-22 July respectively), Rzeszów (1 August), Trójmiasto (9 September), Szczecin (2 October) and Bydgoszcz (27 November; in September 2008, the affiliate was moved to Toruń) as well as correspondent offices in Tokyo (13 March) and Tel Aviv (1 May).
 In June 1995, the station became the owner of the first satellite radio news truck in Poland, which it used for the first tour of the "Inwazja mocy" series, which lasted throughout the summer.
-During the Inwazja concert in Tychy on August 15, 1995, a helicopter rented by the station crashed and the pilot was killed.
+During the Inwazja concert in Tychy on 15 August 1995, a helicopter rented by the station crashed and the pilot was killed.

 From 5 February 1996, the station had a correspondent in London, and from 1 March also in Moscow.
 At the same time, "Polityczne grafitii" appeared, broadcast simultaneously on RMF FM and Polsat.
-At the end of the year, the station became the most popular radio station in Poland according to listenership polls - with breaks, it still holds this position today.
+At the end of the year, the station became the most popular radio station in Poland according to listenership polls - with breaks, it still holds this position.

-On February 1, 1997, the station was launched in Olsztyn.
-On June 16, Hop Bęc chart was launched, which in its heyday (around 1999) was the most popular youth program in the country.
-Conducted from 26 June 1997, another edition of the "Inwazja Mocy" campaign was suspended for about a month due to the flood of the millennium - the station created "Inwazja Pomocy", supporting the rescue efforts of the services and reporting on them on air.
+On 1 February 1997, the station was launched in Olsztyn.
+On 16 June, Hop Bęc chart was launched, which in its heyday (around 1999) was the most popular youth programme in the country.
+Conducted from 26 June 1997, another edition of the "Inwazja Mocy" campaign was suspended for about a month because of the flood of the millennium - the station created "Inwazja Pomocy", supporting the rescue efforts of the services and reporting on them on air.

 In January 1998, RMF FM journalists were the only Poles broadcasting from Baghdad, Kuwait and Bahrain during the crisis in the Persian Gulf.
-On 1 September the local station Opera FM (today RMF Classic) was launched in Kraków.
+On 1 September, the local station Opera FM (today as "RMF Classic") was launched in Kraków.

 In March 1999, RMF FM journalists reported on the war in the Balkans.
 In July, the station conducted another edition of "Inwazja mocy", during which the largest gathering of people in Poland took place - about 3 million people.
-On 1 September 1999, the station took over the local radio station in Kraków - Blue FM (today Radio Eska Kraków).
+On 1 September 1999, the station took over the local radio station in Kraków - Blue FM (today as Radio Eska Kraków).